charliemaiors/freebsd-openstack-image/README.md

 # FreeBSD Openstack Image
-This repository provides the base files for build your own FreeBSD image for Openstack.
+This repository provides the base files for build your own FreeBSD image for Openstack using normal build system (using GENERIC kernel) and [CLOUDWARE](https://www.freebsd.org/cgi/man.cgi?release(7)).

 ## Requirements